KhodeN/inline-css-brunch/README.md

 This behaviour means you don't need to include `css-brunch` in addition to this one.
 Unless you want the CSS modules.

+### `html`

+If defined and `true` will cause this plugin to inline `.html` files as well.
+This can save you needing to install `html-brunch`.
+Bear in mind that this plugin exports the string directly from the module while `html-brunch` wraps it in a function.
+This isn't a drop-in replacement.

+If a `pattern` is specified, this parameter will have no effect and you'll need to adjust your pattern to include `.html` files.

 ## Usage

 ```js